What should you do with drinking water when there is severe flooding?

 - Evaluate water that is to be used for hand washing, personal hygiene, floor washing, etc., based on appearance and smell.
 Flood water can generally be used if the appearance and smell does not prevent its use.

 - Water that enters basements usually contains sewage and often comes up through the sewers.
 Take care when handling this water, wash thoroughly immediately afterwards and change clothing that becomes wet.
 When cleaning up once the basement is cleared, wear rubber gloves and avoid splashing water onto your face.
-Use disisnfectant to clean floors, walls and other surfaces that have been wet; be aware that water may have penetrated the cladding and could reappear later.
+Use disinfectant to clean floors, walls and other surfaces that have been wet; be aware that water may have penetrated the cladding and could reappear later.